A. The Ark is captured.

 a.
 Let us bring the Ark of the Covenant . . . it may save us from the hand of our enemies: The elders of Israel, after the battle with the Philistines, decided the next battle could be won if they took the Ark of the Covenant with their soldiers.

 i.
-The Ark of the Covenant was the representation of the throne of God among the people of Israel.
-Kept in the most holy place of the tabernacle, it was never seen by the people.
-In that most holy place, only the high priest would enter and see the ark, and only once a year.
-Yet, they wanted to take this representation of the throne of God out of the holy of holies (it could be moved when the tabernacle was to be moved), cover it, and take it into battle with them.
-It would give them confidence God was really with them.
+The Ark of the Covenant was the representation of the throne of God in Israel.
+Kept in the most holy place of the tabernacle, the people never saw it.
+Only the high priest entered and saw the ark, and only once a year.
+The elders wanted to take this representation of the throne of God out of the holy of holies (it could be moved when the tabernacle was to be moved), cover it, and bring it into battle with them.
+They hoped it would give confidence that God was really with them.

 ii.
-The ark had gone into battle before.
+The ark went into battle before.
 The ark went in front of the marchers around the city of Jericho (Joshua 6:6-8).
 Moses told the priests to lead the ark into battle against the Midianites (Numbers 31:6).
 Later, Saul brought the ark into battle (1 Samuel 14:18), as did David (2 Samuel 11:11).
-Later, during the rebellion launched by Absalom, David knew the ark was not a “lucky charm,” so he sent it back to Jerusalem when he fled the city from Absalom (2 Samuel 15:24-25).

 b.
-The elders of Israel were right in seeing they needed help from God to win the battle.
-But they were wrong in the way they went about getting help.
+It may save us: The elders rightly sensed they needed God's help to win the battle.
+But they were wrong in the way they sought help.
 Instead of humbly repenting and seeking God, they turned to methods that God never approved.
-They only cared if it would work.
+They only cared if it worked.

 i.
 They believed the presence of the ark would make God work for them.
 "Their idea was that God should be forced to fight for them.
 If He was not willing to do it for their sake, He would have to do it for His honour's sake."
 (Ellison)

-iii.
+ii.
 No doubt, it seemed like a brilliant suggestion.
-It would work for certain!
-They must have been pleased to arrive at such a great solution.
+They were probably pleased to arrive at such a great solution.

 ii.
 "There are plenty of Christians, like these elders, who, when they find themselves beaten by the world and the devil, puzzle their brains to invent all sorts of reasons for God's smiting, except the true one, - their own departure from Him."
 (Maclaren)